 For meeting schedules, agendas, minutes as well as information on topics for discussion, click HERE.

-Kathryn Love, Board Chair, a graduate of Princeton University and Hastings College of Law, is a partner in the business law section of Bryan Cave LLP.
-She has served on the Boards of Directors of The Magic House - St. Louis Children's Museum (Chair 2010-12), Forsyth School (Independent school PreK-grade 6), and Big Brothers Big Sisters of Eastern Missouri, Barnes Jewish Hospital and the Muny Opera.
-Kathryn attended a girls’ school from first through twelfth grade and is the mother of three teenage daughters.
+Kathryn Love Board Chair, is a partner in the business law section of Bryan Cave LLP.
+She is the co-Leader of the firm’s Higher Education Team, and she works primarily on transactions and with non-profits, entrepreneurs and growth-oriented businesses.
+She has served on the Boards of Directors of The Magic House - St. Louis Children's Museum (Chair 2010-12), Forsyth School (Independent school PreK-grade 6), Big Brothers Big Sisters of Eastern Missouri, Pedal the Cause and Barnes-Jewish Hospital.
+In 2003, Kathryn was recognized as a “40 Under 40” by the St. Louis Business Journal.
+Kathryn attended a girls’ school from first through twelfth grade and is a graduate of Princeton University and Hastings College of Law.

-Tim Rowbottom, AIA, LEED AP, NCARB leads Lawrence Group’s higher education practice.
+Tim Rowbottom AIA, LEED AP, NCARB leads Lawrence Group’s higher education practice.
 Tim joined Lawrence Group in 2003.
 Since joining the firm, he has focused on academic projects encompassing early childhood programs through complex higher education platforms.
 He serves as a board member at the Forsyth School and is a past member of the board of Confluence Academy, a charter school in St. Louis.
 Tim has managed over $350,000M in academic projects encompassing programs ranging from 2,500 s.f. to over 250,000 s.f.
 He recently completed the design for renovation of Grand Center Arts Academy, a 120,000 s.f.
 Charter School for the Arts.
 Tim is currently directing the efforts to restore the 1904 Academic Hall at Southeast Missouri State University and is leading the design of John Burroughs School Performing Arts & Athletic Center.